ethersphere/bee-docs/docs/develop/access-the-swarm/buy-a-stamp-batch.md

 The postage stamp price is currently set at 24000 PLUR, but may change to a dynamic pricing model in the future.
 Once a dynamic pricing model has been implement, TTL values can only be taken as estimates and may change over time.
 :::

+### Mutable of Immutable?

+Depending on the use case, uploaders may desire to use mutable or immutable batches.
+The fundamental difference between immutable and mutable batches is that immutable batches become unusable once their capacity is filled, while for mutable batches, once their capacity is filled, they may continue to be used, however older chunks of data will be overwritten with the newer once over capacity.
+The default batch type is immutable.
+In order to set the batch type to mutable, the `immutable` header should be set to `false`.
+See [this section on postage stamp batch utilisation](/docs/learn/technology/contracts/postage-stamp#which-type-of-batch-to-use) to learn more about mutable vs immutable batches, and about which type may be right for your use case.

 ## Buying a stamp batch